Geoffrey Hancy is a barrister in Western Australia.

-Over the past 10 years the substantial majority of his clients and instructing lawyers were successful in their cases that went to trial.
-In 80% of his appeals he was courtroom counsel for the successful party.
+Over the past 17 years the majority of his clients and instructing lawyers were successful in their cases that went to trial.
+In more than 75% of the appeals he was counsel for the successful party.

 He has represented clients and their lawyers in a large number of cases before the High Court of Australia.
 His clients have won a number of important cases in the High Court of Australia.

-His experience as courtroom lawyer in hundreds of trials and appeals has enabled him to formulate and document guidelines on how to run a case with the goal in mind of enhancing the prospects of a successful settlement or trial outcome.
-His paper on how to prepare a witness statement has been viewed more than 10,000 times since 2014 when it was first made available to view online.
+From his experience as courtroom lawyer in hundreds of trials and appeals he has formulated guidelines on how to run a case, with the aim of enhancing prospects of a successful settlement or trial.
+His paper on how to prepare a witness statement has had close to 20,000 unique views since 2014 when it was first made available to access online.
+The paper on how to brief a barrister has had more than 7,000 unique views.

 Geoffrey is well known as a liability and insurance law lawyer.
 His experience extends to a broad range of civil and commercial law cases.